 “No problem, guard dog Max will protect us.”

 I call Mike Sr.’s assistant, Jay, to check on all the arrangements.
 He has the Chelsea booked for five nights, in case we need to stay longer in New York.
-St Patrick’s calls with all kinds of restrictions on us for their Easter High Mass.
-He directs them to Martin Scorsese’s production company, which is negotiating the rights to film there.
+St Patrick’s called with all kinds of restrictions on us for their Easter High Mass.
+He directed them to Martin Scorsese’s production company, which is negotiating the rights to film there.
 The Church asks if we’ll speak at their youth group on Saturday which Jay knows we want to do.
-The booking agency in Memphis sends a list of road houses willing to book us.
+The booking agency in Memphis sent a list of road houses willing to book us.
 Since Easter week is slow, all we have to do is show up and we can play.
 They’ll pay us $300 for two sets, but only if we finish both sets.
 It seems dire.
 Father Frank contacts the Church and has a schedule of youth groups along the whole East Coast.
-Jay called Hippie’s Baptist church which has provides the same.
+Jay called Hippie’s Baptist church which provided the same.
 Jack’s uncles are all gassed up and ready to go.
 I bet they are.